kywe665/hudi/website/docs/compaction.md

 ---
 title: Compaction
-summary: "In this page, we describe async compaction in Hudi."
 toc: true
 last_modified_at:
 ---

-For Merge-On-Read table, data is stored using a combination of columnar (e.g parquet) + row based (e.g avro) file formats.
-Updates are logged to delta files & later compacted to produce new versions of columnar files synchronously or asynchronously.
-One of the main motivations behind Merge-On-Read is to reduce data latency when ingesting records.
-Hence, it makes sense to run compaction asynchronously without blocking ingestion.
+Compaction is executed asynchronously with Hudi by default.
+See the [synchronous compaction](/docs/compaction##synchronous-compaction) section below if you want to change that default.

 ## Async Compaction
 Async Compaction is performed in 2 steps:

 1. ***Compaction Scheduling***: This is done by the ingestion job.
 In this step, Hudi scans the partitions and selects **file slices** to be compacted.
 A compaction plan is finally written to Hudi timeline.
 1. ***Compaction Execution***: A separate process reads the compaction plan and performs compaction of file slices.

-## Deployment Models
+## Scheduling Async Compaction

-There are few ways by which we can execute compactions asynchronously.
+There are few ways by which we can schedule compactions to the Hudi timeline to be executed later asynchronously.
+(Note we can still execute synchronously)

-### Spark Structured Streaming
+### Schedule compaction with Spark Structured Streaming

 With 0.6.0, we now have support for running async compactions in Spark Structured Streaming jobs.
-Compactions are scheduled and executed asynchronously inside the streaming job.
+Compactions are scheduled asynchronously inside the streaming job.
 Async Compactions are enabled by default for structured streaming jobs on Merge-On-Read table.